UniversalDependencies/docs/_en-overview/specific-syntax.md

 ### Function words attaching to predicates

-The labels `mark`, `aux`, `auxpass` and `cop` are used for function words that attach to predicate.
-While in some linguistic theories these are argued to be heads of constituents, in UD they are demoted to dependents of lexical heads, in line with the principle of primacy of content words in the representation.
+The labels `mark`, `aux`, `auxpass` and `cop` are used for function words that attach to predicates.
+While in some linguistic theories these are argued to be heads of constituents, in UD they are demoted to dependents of lexical heads, in line with the principle of primacy of content words.

 #### Complementizers, subordinating conjunctions and the infinitival marker